streamaserver/streamaDocs/content/getting-started/installing.md

 ```

-## Next Steps
+# Next Steps

-Now that you've installed Streama, read the [Quick Start guide][quickstart] and explore the rest of the documentation.
+Now that you've installed Streama, have a look at the [first steps][firststeps] page and explore the rest of the documentation.
 If you have questions, connect with the community via [Discord or GitHub][/help].

-[quickstart]: /getting-started/quick-start/
+[firststeps]: /getting-started/first-steps/
 [releases]: https://github.com/streamaserver/streama/releases/